japila-books/spark-sql-internals/docs/spark-sql-ExchangeCoordinator.md

 `postShuffleRDD`...FIXME

-NOTE: `postShuffleRDD` is used exclusively when `ShuffleExchangeExec` unary physical operator is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.adoc#doExecute, execute>>.
+NOTE: `postShuffleRDD` is used exclusively when `ShuffleExchangeExec` unary physical operator is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.md#doExecute, execute>>.

 === [[doEstimationIfNecessary]] `doEstimationIfNecessary` Internal Method